gpiliponyte/destination_arrival_simulator_thesis/README.md

 The data was provided by ASTAT, the statistics institute of South Tyrol.

-Dual functionality: show tourism trends and predict marketing effects.
+Dual functionality: show tourist arrival trends and predict marketing effects.